 Chinese Foreign Minister Huang Hua has been visiting Zaire.
 Speaking to newsmen after meeting his?

-Chinese Foreign Minister Huang Hua has been visiting Zaire.
+Background: Chinese Foreign Minister Huang Hua has been visiting Zaire.
 Speaking to newsmen after meeting his Zairian opposite number Umba di Lutete, Mr. Huang said that the two countries had a common task in knowing how to deal with what he called "Soviet imperialism".

 SYNOPSIS: During his four-day official tour Mr. Huang met Zaire's President Mobutu Sese Seko in Lumumbashi -- the capital of Shaba province.
 The Chinese Minister presented President Mobutu with a number of gifts-including a decorated ceramic vase and an embroidered silk screen.